rogorido/sistercities/sistercities.md

 ggplot(data=eudata, aes(x=log(originpopulation), y=log(destinationpopulation)))
 ```

+A small trick to learn ggplot2 is to think about the creation of plots like the construction of sentences.
 We are telling R the following: "create a ggplot graph using the
 dataframe cities and map the variable originpopulation to x and destinationpopulation to y".
 As you can see, the
 structure is very straightforward, except for the use of *aes*, which
 means in ggplot parlance *aesthetics*.
 It is maybe a not very telling